What is a Traffic Calming and Traffic Safety Investigation?

 A Traffic Calming and Traffic Safety Investigation is an evaluation conducted by DDOT that responds directly to targeted citizen concerns regarding traffic speed, volume, and type, as well as behavior such as aggressive driving.
 The assessment and investigation are aimed at developing short-term, high-impact measures to manage or tame traffic flow in areas where problems are observed.
 Assessments and safety Investigations are performed within clearly defined geographic areas such as blocks in sequence (i.e., 300 to 500 block on a specific street) or parallel blocks (i.e., 400 blocks on three adjacent streets).
 Desired outcomes of the Traffic Calming and Traffic Safety Investigation process may include a reduction in traffic speed, enhanced residential comfort, and improved general safety for pedestrians and bicyclists.

-Traffic Calming Measures that are available for Residential Neighborhoods in the District
+Traffic Calming Measures Available for Residential Neighborhoods in the District

 Bulb-out / Curb Extension: An extension of a curb in the form of a bulb, usually at an intersection, that narrows the vehicular pathway and inhibits fast turns, and shortens the crossing distance for pedestrians.